2002–03 Brentford F.C. season: Season summary

 Previously assistant manager, Wally Downes was appointed Brentford manager in June 2002.

 After defeat in the 2002 Second Division play-off final, the spine of the Brentford starting XI was broken up, with high earners Ívar Ingimarsson, Lloyd Owusu and captain Paul Evans released.
 Manager Steve Coppell resigned in June 2002 and was replaced by his assistant, Wally Downes.
 The squad was reinforced with free transfer and non-contract players.
 The loss of forwards Lloyd Owusu and the return of loanee Ben Burgess to Blackburn Rovers led to the loan signing of youngster Rowan Vine from Portsmouth and a chance for Mark McCammon as a first-choice.
 A number of youth products were also promoted to the first team squad.

 Throughout the season, a need to balance the books in the wake of the ITV Digital collapse saw no transfer fees paid out and a reduction of the wage bill.
-The cash crisis heightened in the week leading up to the beginning of the season, when a deadline of 7 August 2002 was set, on which Griffin Park would be sold to developers Wimpey or if the deal fell through, Brentford would be entered into administration.
+The cash crisis heightened in the week leading up to the beginning of the season, when a deadline of 7 August 2002 was set, on which Griffin Park would be sold to developers George Wimpey or if the deal fell through, Brentford would be entered into administration.
 The deal hit a stumbling block, but administration was staved off by the £400,000 sale of central defender Darren Powell on the eve of the season.
 The financial state of affairs left Brentford £4 million in debt and led Managing Director Gary Hargreaves to state that the club would "have to sell the freehold of Griffin Park without any guarantee of a return to the borough in the near future".
 In September 2002, Richard Thompson's £7 million bid to buy the club was turned down by supporters' trust Bees United.